-- Read about and register for my upcoming 3-hour online seminar Supporting Grieving Students, which is on Wednesday, March 10, 2021 from 1:30-4:30 p.m. central time.
+- Read about and register for my 3-hour online seminar Supporting Grieving Students, which you can learn more about on my events page.
 This training seminar is for all certified and non-certified educators or anyone else who cares about youth.
 You will learn practical tips for supporting grieving students at school.
 I will share more resources too.

 - Read this post to learn how to teach Dr. Daniel Siegel’s Hand on Heart and Belly technique for big feelings that may go with grief and loss.

 - If you’re a counselor, social worker, psychologist, or another supportive leader, you can attend the training mentioned above.
-Additionally, on Friday, March 26, 2021, I will be facilitating a 3-hour online seminar Counseling Grieving Students.
+Additionally, you can register for my 3-hour online seminar Counseling Grieving Students.
+Again, find more information on my events page.
 I designed this especially for you.
 After a brief review of grief concepts, I will teach creative counseling interventions for children and adolescents who have experienced loss, including art therapy and sand tray therapy techniques.
 It’s okay if you don’t yet have experience with these techniques.
 I’ll teach you how to get started!
-Importantly, professionals can attend the grief seminar on 3/10/2021 as well as this one on 3/26/2021 because the content is different but does goes together.
-You can also attend this one without attending two weeks before.
+Importantly, professionals can attend the grief seminar for all educators and this one because the content is different but does goes together.
+You can also attend this one without attending the other one.
 Make the choice that’s best for you.
 Together, let’s learn and support folks in your communities when grief comes to school.

 - Watch this video called How Do you Help a Grieving Friend? by Megan Devine and Refuge in Grief (2018) to learn about the power of acknowledging others’ pain instead of trying to fix it.

 - Check out my affirmation cards that can help you and other adults take good care during times of grief and loss.
 They’re available in Ms. Jen’s Shop.